ludwig-ai/ludwig-docs/src/docs/user_guide.md

 The reason to have those  intermediate files is two-fold: on one hand, if you are going to train your model again Ludwig will try to load them instead of recomputing all tensors, which saves a considerable amount of time, and on the other hand when you want to use your model to predict, data has to be mapped to tensors in exactly the same way it was mapped during training, so you'll be required to load the JSON metadata file in the `predict` command.
 The way this works is: the first time you provide a UTF-8 encoded DATASET (`--dataset`), the HDF5 and JSON files are created, from the second time on Ludwig will load them instead of the DATASET even if you specify the DATASET (it looks in the same directory for files names in the same way but with a different extension), finally you can directly specify the HDF5 and JSON files.

-As the mapping from raw data to tensors depends on the type of feature that you specify in your model definition, if you change type (for instance from `sequence` to `text`) you also have to redo the preprocessing, which is achieved by deleting the HDF5 and JSON files.
+As the mapping from raw data to tensors depends on the type of feature that you specify in your configuration, if you change type (for instance from `sequence` to `text`) you also have to redo the preprocessing, which is achieved by deleting the HDF5 and JSON files.
 Alternatively you can skip saving the HDF5 and JSON files specifying `--skip_save_processed_input`.

 Splitting between train, validation and test set can be done in several ways.
 This allows for a few possible input data scenarios:

 - one single UTF-8 encoded DATASET file is provided (`-dataset`).
 In this case if the DATASET contains a `split` column with values `0` for training, `1` for validation and `2` for test, this split will be used.
-If you want to ignore the split column and perform a random split, use a `force_split` argument in the model definition.
+If you want to ignore the split column and perform a random split, use a `force_split` argument in the configuration.
 In the case when there is no split column, a random `70-20-10` split will be performed.
-You can set the percentages and specify if you want stratified sampling in the model definition preprocessing section.
+You can set the percentages and specify if you want stratified sampling in the configuration preprocessing section.
 - you can provide separate UTF-8 encoded training, validation and test sets  (`--training_set`, `--validation_set`, `--test_set`).
 - the HDF5 and JSON file indications specified in the case of a single DATASET file apply also in the multiple files case, with the only difference that you need to specify only one JSON file (`--train_set_metadata_json`).